-Active Listening Skills are Important at Work
+Why Active Listening Skills are Important at Work

-Where hearing someone speak is passive, really listening to them is intentional and active.
+When hearing someone speak is passive, really listening to them is intentional and active.
 One definition of active listening is the ability to focus completely on someone speaking, understand what they are saying, and be able to thoughtfully respond.

 Ask Open-Ended Questions

 We have the world at our fingertips at any given moment, but when you’re practicing active listening the only thing that matters is what the other person is saying!
 Try to show them this with your body language: put your phone away, make eye contact, and smile or nod along.
 This tells them you’re listening and also reminds you to keep engaged.
+Attention, however, is not always something we have control over.
+Some folks have attention disorders and may qualify for accommodations at work.
+There are laws that protect your rights as an employee so if you do have a disability, be sure to talk to your human resources representative to make sure your rights are being respected and protected.